Final Paper Assignment

 This page is about the final paper assignment (the last part of the final paper project), where you submit your final paper.

 By now, you have already submitted a paper topic and then a paper outline, and also presented your topic to the class.
-We have discussed this throughout the semester and now is the time for the final paper
+Now is the time for the final paper

 In sum

-In sum, start with your paper outline submission as your template.
-(Or copy that into my template).
-Then follow the paper assignment instructions, my feedback, do additional research and thought, writing, editing, proofreading, and more editing.
+Remember your paper outline submission and my feedback.
+Follow the paper assignment instructions, my feedback, do additional research and thought, and do considerable writing, editing, proofreading, and more editing.

 The final paper should be a maximum of 2,000 words or 3,000 words (see the exact requirement for your course, Law school 3,000 words, all others 2,000 words).
 This word count does not include citations, references, and end of paper comments.
 Please do not go over.
-The final paper is the culmination of this semester long project.
+Don't be too short either.

-Proofread your work, and see the instructions above and my links, including the checklist.
+Proofread your work, see the instructions and other links, including the checklist.
+Include the full references list and the student reflection and your consultation with school resources.

 A guideline - template